gomagwu/Binary-Classification/README.md

-# Binary-Classification
+# LR vs KNN

-The 'Sonar data' file consists on a bunch of unlabeled data that give an outcome of either 'R' for Rock,
+The 'Sonar data' file consists of a bunch of unlabeled data that give an outcome of either 'R' for Rock,
  'M' for Mine